2015-16 STUDENT-ATHLETE HANDBOOK

 2. Playing lessons are not permitted;

-3. Compliance services obtains and keeps on file documentation of the recipient of the lesson(s) and the fee-for-lesson(s) provided during any time of the year;
+3. Compliance services obtain and keep on file documentation of the recipient of the lesson(s) and the fee-for-lesson(s) provided during any time of the year;

 4. Compensation is paid by the lesson recipient (or the recipient’s family) and not another individual or entity;